Zaemhom/head-mounted-display-HMD-glass/readme.md

 # HMD Glass: Head-Mounted Autonomous Battle Bot

 ## Description
 HMD Glass is a wearable head-mounted robot designed for mini wrestling-style autonomous combat.
-It visually detects opponents, reacts with smart movement, and alerts when flipped—all inside a compact 3D-printed glasses frame.
+It visually detects opponents, reacts with smart movement, and alerts when flipped, all inside a compact 3D-printed glasses frame.

 ## Why I Built It
 Inspired by the fusion of robotics and wearables, I created this device to see the autonomous behavior in a constrained space.
 It's a testbed for visual recognition, feedback loops, and fall-alert systems, all packed into an HMD form factor that’s lightweight and functional.